 The FMF had already met one of its targets when setting up the Moldovan First Division, or Divizia Naţională, in March 1992; this 12-team top flight was accompanied by the Cupa Moldovei, beginning in the same year and involving 32 clubs.
 UEFA and FIFA affiliation soon heralded even greater possibilities at club and national-team levels.

-The youth game has also taken strides forward, benefiting from the FMF's great commitment to junior and amateur football.
-The national Under-17 team qualified for their UEFA European Championship in 2002, performing creditably in the final round in Denmark that summer.
+The youth game has also taken strides forward, benefiting from the FMF's commitment to junior and amateur football.
+The national Under-17 side qualified for their UEFA European Championship in 2002, performing creditably in the final round in Denmark.
 The U21s have defeated opponents of the calibre of Germany, Israel and Norway, while frustrating England, Romania and the Netherlands in draws.
-Initiatives such as the Gugutsa programme for children aged between five and nine, and the nationwide introduction of the FA of Moldova Cup for U16 sides, as well as improved funding, have encouraged the game's growth.
+Initiatives such as the Gugutsa programme for children aged between five and nine, and the nationwide introduction of the FA of Moldova Cup for U16 team, as well as improved funding, have encouraged the sport's growth.

-Moldovan clubs have followed the national teams' example in securing up-to-date facilities: FC Sheriff inaugurated their new sports complex in 2002, which is considered among the best in Europe; Zimbru moved into a new stadium and training base in 2006.
+Moldovan clubs have followed the national sides' example in securing up-to-date facilities: FC Sheriff inaugurated their new sports complex in 2002; Zimbru moved into a new stadium and training base in 2006.
 The hope is to establish the right conditions for player development, so enabling the next generation to walk in the footsteps of Igor Dobrovolskiy – an Olympic champion with the USSR in 1988 and a leading player of the early 1990s.